Korea Social Value Festa GCSF

 Do Hyun-myung (CEO of Impact Square)

-Bachelor's and Master's in Business Administration from Seoul National University
+Bachelor's and Master's degrees from Seoul National University Business School

 CEO of Impact Square